-“We are dreamers and story tellers.
-We a group of passionate history junkies.
+“We are dreamers, story tellers, and passionate history junkies.
 We love Vancouver in all of its diversity.
 We appreciate scenic vistas and little known nooks and crannies.
 We are nature lovers.
-We are travellers.
 We take the road less travelled.
 We love meeting new people and showing them this beautiful corner of the country.
-We love to ride bikes.”
+We love to ride bikes and laugh.”

-Growing up in the prairies of friendly Manitoba, Josh is a friendly, soft spoken kind of guy, who loves good music, food and the great outdoors.
-Armed with a degree in marketing and finance from the University of Manitoba and a backpack, he set off to travel the world.
-Over several years his travels took him to such places as Brazil to study capoeira, a Brazilian martial art/dance/music, a rural village in Japan to teach English, and to Cambodia where he worked for a non-profit and guided his first bike tour – a 3 week educational tour of the country.
+Growing up in the prairies of friendly Manitoba, Josh is passionate about sustainable travel, particularly the self propelled type.
+After realizing the world of Finance was not for him, he set off to travel the world in 2005.
+Over several years his travels took him to such places as Brazil to study capoeira, a Brazilian martial art/dance/music, a rural village in Japan, and to Cambodia where he interned at a non-profit and guided his first bike tour – a 3 week, 1000km educational tour of the country.

-Getting tired of the same old backpacker and tourist hangouts, he decided to start traveling by bicycle, taking him to remote parts of Asia that few outsiders have experienced.
-In 2009 he made it all the way to the border of Tibet after a 4,000km journey following the Mekong river from Phnom Penh, Cambodia.
+Realizing that travel had the ability to shift perspectives and “tread lightly,” he decided to test these ideas over 4,000km of pedalling following the Mekong river from Phnom Penh, Cambodia to the border of Tibet in China.
 The experience sealed his belief that a journey is truly about the people you meet and learn from along the way.
-Josh continues paying it forward, sharing what he knows about Vancouver with new friends who join his bike tours.
+Josh continues paying it forward, sharing stories about Vancouver and making new friends who join his bike tours.

-He is particularly interested in First Nations culture and history, pacific temperate rainforest ecology, and Vancouver’s food!
+He is particularly interested in First Nations topics, Pacific temperate rainforest ecology, and Vancouver’s food scene!

 Matt – As a recovering “auto-holic” Matt traded in his automotive career and 4 wheels in 2009 for 2 wheels and foot power.
 Hasn’t looked back since.
 Originally from Ontario, Matt now lives in the West End of Vancouver his home for the last five years and counting.
 What he’s learned about this stunning city, he’s excited to share with you.
 He blends his love of local history with his passion for “Vancouver living” into stories “en and on” route.
 He’s a veritable “cycling historian.” #Cycling #History #Snowboarding #AllthingsVancouver #Foodie #AppleLover